Dungarvon Whooper

-The Dungarvon Whooper (pronounced "hooper") is a ghost story told in a song composed by Michael Whelan, about the alleged murder along the Dungarvon River in central New Brunswick, Canada, in the late 19th century.
+The Dungarvon Whooper (pronounced "hooper") is a ghost story told in a song composed by Michael Whelan, about the alleged murder along the Dungarvon River in central New Brunswick, Canada, in the mid to late 19th century.

-Summary
+Summary and background

-The story revolves around a young Irish cook, often referred to by the name Ryan.
-Ryan moves to a lumber camp located somewhere along, or very near to, the Dungarvon River, bringing all of his possessions with him, including a money belt.
-While the lumberjacks are out, Ryan is left alone with the boss of the camp, who decides to murder and rob the young cook.
-When the crew returns, the boss explains that the cook had taken sick and died suddenly.
+Something close the official version is contained in Michael Whelan's 1912 poem, The story revolves around a young cook working in a New Brunswick lumber camp, along Dungarvon river.
+While the lumberjacks are out, the cook is left alone with the boss of the camp, who decides to murder and rob the young cook.
+When the victim's body is found, all his wealth he kept in his money belt is found missing.
+The boss explains that the cook had taken sick and died suddenly.
 They then bury the body in the forest some distance from the camp.
 However, a terrible "whooping" sound keeps the group from falling asleep that night, presumably the ghost of Ryan crying out against the crime of which he was the victim.
-Scared, the men flee the camp the next morning.
+Scared, the men flee the camp.
+Finally a priest arrives, and his prayers bring peace to the haunting spirit of the dead man (cf. below).
+(Note: Cf. Whelan's 1912 poem reprinted by Wilson & Manny (1968).)

+In most versions, the cook is regarded to be an Irishman, and is assigned the name of Ryan or Ryan Garvon by later tellings of the tale.
+(Note: It is ambiguous whether "Ryan" is meant to be his given name (as in "Ryan Garvon") or his surname (as in "Peter Ryan" in the adapted play, described below).)
+The murder and haunting is purported to have taken place around 1850–1875, a period of mass migration from Ireland to Canada, following the Great Famine.
+In many versions, the murdered Irishman has an ill-stricken mother to look after, adding to the tragedy.
+But this background story behind the victim is not elaborated on in Whelan's version.

+The Dungarvon Whooper's physical description is usually that of an invisible ghost, but it is also sometimes said to resemble a wildcat or puma-like creature, (Note: Or an incarnation into a panther-like creature.) and the version sung by Billy Price mentions the "wagging of his tails" knocking down small trees.
+It has been commented that the "whooping" call heard might have actually come from a screech owl or a panther.
+(Note: Wilson & Manny (1968), requoted in (Platts 2016).)

-The story, which was handed down to lumberers working in New Brunswick throughout the 20th century, is well-known in local culture.
-It was taken seriously enough by the turn of the century that Rev. Edward Murdoch, a Roman Catholic priest from Renous, performed an exorcism at the professed gravesite at Whooper Spring.
+The story, which was handed down to lumberers working in New Brunswick throughout the 20th century, endures in local culture.
+Some versions explicitly name Rev. Edward Murdoch, a Roman Catholic priest from Renous, a performing the exorcism of the Whooper, at the professed gravesite at Whooper Spring.

+Leroy Dudley, a storyteller from Maine (which borders New Brunswick) tells a version where the Dungarvon Whooper contests the Native American spirit Pamola over hegemony of the Katahdin, the tallest mountain in the state of Maine.